awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2rw-ssm.md

 + **Parameters**—The PowerShell parameters to pass for the specified command\.

-+ **Region**—The region from which to retrieve the EC2Rescue for Windows Server module\.
-By default, this is set to the same region from which you are running the command\.

 **Note**
 In order for the **ResetAccess** action to work, your Amazon EC2 instance needs to have the following policy attached in order to write the encrypted password to Parameter Store\.
 Please wait a few minutes before attempting to reset the password of an instance after you have attached this policy to the related IAM role: